History of CNWL promotion of Voting Rights 2010-2020

-Further promotional work is required to establish a deeper understanding of the benefits of promoting voting rights amongst patients, carers and clinical staff - some who still do not understand the relevance of the issue to their clinical work with patients.
+Further promotional work is required to establish a deeper understanding of the benefits of promoting voting rights amongst patients, carers and clinical staff - some whom still do not appreciate the relevance of the issue to their clinical work with patients.

-We are planning a survey of carer’s knowledge of the voting rights of patients with the intention that this may offer a valuable insight into the feasibility of using carers to support patients to register and to vote.
+Survey of carer’s knowledge of the voting rights of patients with the intention that this may offer insight into the feasibility of using carers to support patients to register and to vote.

 - Information leaflet for patients about voting rights